andrii-minchekov/swagger-api-generate/README.md

+This project demonstrates how to generate Swagger Spec (contracts) directly from the code base.

-To generate Swagger spec (contracts) directly from the code and annotations run next gradlew task `./gradlew clean generateSwaggerDocumentation`
+To generate Swagger Spec run next gradle task `./gradlew clean generateSwaggerDocumentation`

 Swagger-UI  : http://localhost:9999/swagger-ui.html